 Estate Planning for an Art Collector: Including Art and Collectibles in Your Plan

 Estate planning is important for anyone who wants to have a say in what happens to their assets after their passing, as well as for anyone who wants to ensure that the maximum amount of their estate gets distributed without losing value to taxes, creditors, and other parties along the way.
 While folks with standard assets like bank accounts, stocks, and the family home have enough to contend with when planning their estate, art collectors have special concerns.
 Art collections can hold great sentimental value while simultaneously carrying significant investment value.
 For those reasons, art collectors should take special care to cover all of their bases when creating an estate plan.
-Continue reading for estate planning tips for art collectors, and call a knowledgeable Portland and Vancouver estate planning attorney for help preparing your estate in Oregon or Washington State.
+Continue reading for estate planning tips for art collectors, and call a knowledgeable Vancouver estate planning attorney for help preparing your estate in Washington State.

 Gather the Documents to Protect and Value Your Collection